 - Mulligan A, Hall L and Raphael E 2012 Peer review in a changing world: An international study measuring the attitudes of researchers.
 J Am Soc Inf Sci doi: 10.1002/asi.22798

 - Bjork et al (2008) ‘Global annual volume of peer reviewed scholarly articles and the share available via different Open Access options’ Proceedings ELPUB2008 Conference on Electronic Publishing – Toronto, Canada – June 2008

-- Publishing Research Consortium (2007) 'Peer Review in Scholarly Journals: perspective of the scholarly community.
-An international study'
+- Publishing Research Consortium (2007) ‘Peer Review in Scholarly Journals: An international study into the perspective of the scholarly community‘

 - Chalmers & Glasziou (2009) ‘Avoidable waste in the production and reporting of research evidence’ The Lancet; 374: 86-89.